pantheon-systems/documentation/source/content/git-resolve-merge-conflicts.md

 Double-check the files before going forward to make sure no bugs were introduced.

 If you modify core CMS files, the `-Xtheirs` flag will drop your changes.
-In that case you should [manually resolve conflicts](#manually-resolve-conflicts).
+In that case, you should [manually resolve conflicts](#manually-resolve-conflicts).
 For more details on core updates, see [WordPress and Drupal Core Updates](/core-updates).

 ### Find a Site's Upstream URL